markusritschel/cookiecutter-pysci-project/docs/features/development.md

 git commit -m "Add user_data function"
 ```

-Pre-commit hooks run automatically at this point — they update `uv.lock` and `requirements.txt` if needed.
+Pre-commit hooks run automatically at this point — they autofix lint violations with `ruff check --fix`, reformat with `ruff format`, and update `uv.lock` and `requirements.txt` if needed.
 If a hook modifies a file, the commit is aborted; re-stage the changes and commit again.

 !!! tip "Best practice"
     Make atomic commits.
 That is, commit every logical "bite" that does something meaningful in your code.